ThacienneUwimanayantumye/Think-Career-Mentorship-Program-Data-Analysis-Impact-Assessment/README.md

 - What industries are represented among mentees and mentors?
 - What are the countries of origin for both groups?
 - How does **mentee-to-mentor supply and demand** compare?
-- How many mentees and mentors were educated in Finland?
 - What are the typical **years of experience**?
 - How many participants were **unique**, and how many participated more than once?
 - Which Finnish cities are most represented?